+By telephone: Call 1-800-575-1265

-By E-mail send your request to: On the internet: Call 1-800-575-1265 bbhfunds@bbh.com www.bbhfunds.com
+By E-mail send your request to: bbhfunds@bbh.com

+On the internet: www.bbhfunds.com

 This report is submitted for the general information of shareholders and is not authorized for distribution to prospective investors unless preceded or accompanied by an effective prospectus.
 Nothing herein contained is to be considered an offer of sale or a solicitation of an offer to buy shares of the Fund.